 “HR is a great balancing act between knowing the law, applying the law and having enough compassion to look for gray areas to help people and companies proceed accordingly,” said Jammer.

 Getting Started as a Human Resources Manager

-If you’ve explored how to become a human resources manager and are ready to get started in this evolving field, it’s important to find the human resources degree that’s right for you.
+If you’ve explored your options and are ready to get started in this evolving field, it’s important to find the right human resources program for you.

-Whether you’re looking for a human resources bachelor’s degree or human resources master’s degree, finding a program that offers you a strong foundation of business skills and industry-aligned knowledge can help you find success as an HR manager.
+Whether you’re looking for a human resources bachelor’s degree or a human resources master’s degree, finding a program that fits your life and offers you a strong foundation of business skills and industry-aligned knowledge can help you succeed as an HR manager.

 Danielle Gagnon is a freelance writer focused on higher education.
 Connect with her on LinkedIn.

 Explore more content like this article